ue22-p22/web/notebooks/30-js-by-examples-nb.md

   * so, the `<svg>` element must have been created **beforehand**
 * we need to ensure that init code is executed **after** html elements are created
   * => this is the purpose of `load` event sent to the global `window` object
-  * The load event is fired once the entire document is loaded
+  * the load event is fired once the entire document is loaded

 +++ {"slideshow": {"slide_type": "slide"}}